LittleBigRefresh/Docs/discord/dev-info.md

 You should use GitHub's private vulnerability reporting feature - this is enabled on all of our projects under the security tab.

-For Refresh, this accessible at <https://github.com/LittleBigRefresh/Refresh/security>.
+For Refresh, this is accessible at <https://github.com/LittleBigRefresh/Refresh/security>.

 # I just want to watch development progress!